zhousarah/azure-compute-docs/articles/azure-impact-reporting/creating-logic-app.md

 ## Steps

-1. Create a new Logic Apps in Azure Portal with the following settings:
+1. Create a new Logic Apps in Azure portal with the following settings:
     - Publish: Workflow
     - Region: Central US
     - Plan: Standard

-2. (Optional) Under the "Monitoring" section, set "Enable Application Insights" to "Yes."
-This allows for failure monitoring.
-More steps will be at the bottom of this document.
+2. (Optional) Under the "Monitoring" section, set "Enable Application Insights" to "Yes." to enable failure monitoring.
+More steps are at the bottom of this document.

 3. Review and Create the Logic App.
 Once created, open the Logic App and navigate to "Settings" -> "Identity" in the side pane.
-In the "User assigned" section, click "Add" and select the managed identity created in the prerequisites.
-Click "Save" to save the changes.
+In the "User assigned" section, select "Add" and select the managed identity created in the prerequisites.
+Select "Save" to save the changes.

-4. Navigate to "Workflows" -> "Connections" and click on the "JSON View" tab.
+4. Navigate to "Workflows" -> "Connections" and select the "JSON View" tab.
 Create a connection for your data source.
 This example uses Kusto with managed identity, but any data source supported by Logic Apps can be used:

     ```json
     {